Jade-ux/MS02-My-Trip-Planner/README.md

 I have also added a focus function to the form functions to show the user which field she should be completing next.

+- There was an issue that users may not see the results table and therefore not know it is there.
+I have added code to change the view once all fields in the form are set, if results are present, so that the user sees the map and top of the results table.
+[The idea was from here](http://jsfiddle.net/nick_craver/ntr5b/)

 ### Looping causing additional items to be added to the itinerary
 I came across a bug that was resulting in extra items being added to the itinerary when the 'Add to itinerary'button was clicked on the second time or any time after that.
 It looked like the action was causing the code to loop through the first item before running through the current item and then adding the code for the previous and current items to the itinerary.